DBA95AA5-30D0-492A-BA20-1F05182B32FB

 The Beach Clean Up Program commenced as a short trial in 2016/17 to address the issue of marine debris on our non-bathing reserves.

-Our bathing reserves were being maintained using council's beach sweeper, but the community noticed an increase of waste on our other beaches.
-To address community concerns, Council established the Beach Clean Up Program.
+Historically, our bathing reserves were being maintained using council's beach sweeper, but the community noticed an increase of waste on our other beaches.
+To address community concerns, Council established the Beach Clean-Up Program that now runs in conjunction with beach sweeper operations.

 The initial aims of the trial were to:

-• develop skills within the community and encourage the community to take responsibility for keeping the region's beaches clean
+• develop skills within the community and encourage the community to take responsibility for keeping the region's beaches clean; and

 • collect data to feed into the Australian Marine Database (AMDI) to assist with planning and implementing source reduction projects.